 Exercise 3: Cluster the words

-Instruction: Assign the given words to one of the two categories: greetings or farewells.
+Instruction: Assign the following words to two categories: greetings and farewells.

 Powitania